Skopay/sdp2018-snakegame/README.md

 GAMEPLAY:

 -Classic mode: Your objective is to simply to pick up the food that spawns on the map to score points.
-Each piece of Food you pick up gives you a point, but your Snake also increases in size!
-Try get as many points as possible, but avoid hitting the walls or your tail, or else it's Game Over!
+Each piece of food you pick up gives you a point, but your snake also increases in size!
+Try get as many points as possible, but avoid hitting the walls, and your tail, or else it's Game Over!

 -Arcade mode: Similar to Classic but with the twist of powerups!
 There are 3 powerups that spawn on the maps.
 Invincibility, which makes your Snake able to pass through it's tail for a limited amount of time.
 Speed Boost, increasing the speed of your Snake and the fun!